open-switch/opx-base-model/README.md

 **3**.
 XML files with metadata can be used by other languages for which loadable models are not suitable.

-> **NOTE**: Generally, the name of the YANG model is reflected in the symbol prefix - class names, types, enums, and so on.
+> **NOTE**: The name of the YANG model is generally reflected in the symbol prefix — class names, types, enums, and so on.
 We describe how we map YANG classes and attributes to C/C++ headers in the documentation.

 ## Where are the outputs?
-Good question...
-There are two main packages created from this source repository:
+Good question...there are two main packages created from this source repository:

-- `libopx-base-model-dev` (model header files)
+- `libopx-base-model-dev` — model header files
-- `libopx-base-model1` (model meta data in compiled format)
+- `libopx-base-model1` — model meta data in compiled format

 After installing the `libopx-base-model-dev`, the header files are stored in the _/usr/include/opx_ folder (unless you change the prefix).